Fouquieria diguetii

-Fouquieria diguetii, known by the common names Adam's tree and palo Adán, is a plant in the family Fouquieriaceae native to the southern half of the Baja California Peninsula, and the coasts of Sonora and Sinaloa.
+Fouquieria diguetii, known by the common names Adam's tree, palo Adán, and Baja [California] tree ocotillo, is a plant in the family Fouquieriaceae native to the southern half of the Baja California Peninsula, and the coasts of Sonora and Sinaloa.
 It is a semi-succulent and deciduous plant related to the ocotillo and the Boojum tree.
 It is distinguished by its bright red, tubular flowers, a shrub to small tree habit, and conical, paniculate inflorescences.

 Description

 Morphology

 This plant is a deciduous shrub arising from a short, thick trunk with branches covered in spines.
-It grows between 1.8 to 3 meters tall.
+It grows between 1.8 and 3 meters tall.
 The leaves are dark green and elliptic, and can be up to 2 cm long.
 The flowers are bright red in color, and attract hummingbirds.

 Taxonomy

 The chromosome number is 2n = 48.

 Taxonomic history

 This species was described in 1899 by Philippe Van Tieghem as Bronnia digueti and as Bronnia thiebauti.
 George Valentine Nash described this plant as Fouquieria peninsularis.
 In 1925, Ivan M. Johnston combined all of these names under the current one, Fouquieria diguetii.
 However, it is written in his description as F. digueti.